 - LDAP (no SSL) only: this setting will configure the Opengear device to only accept LDAP without SSL.
 If LDAP without SSL fails you will only be able to log into the console server as root

 Additionally you can check the 'Ignore SSL Certificate Error' box and SSL certificate errors will be ignored - allowing LDAP over SSL to work regardless of the certificate errors.
 This allows you to use any certificate, self-signed or otherwise, on the LDAP server without having to install any certificates on the console server.
-If this setting is not checked, then you must install the CA (certificate authority) certificate with which the LDAP server's certificate was signed, onto the console server.
+If this setting is not checked, then you must install the CA (certificate authority) certificate, root and intermediate chain, with which the LDAP server's certificate was signed, onto the console server.
 For example, the LDAP server is serving with a certificate singed using the certificate 'myCA.crt'

-Note: The certificate needs to be in CRT format and 'myCA.crt' needs to be installed onto console server at '/etc/config/ldaps_ca.crt'.
+Note: The certificate needs to be in PEM format, as a .crt file, and 'myCA.crt' needs to be installed onto console server at '/etc/config/ldaps_ca.crt'.
 Also the file name must be 'ldaps_ca.crt'.
 You need to copy the file to this location and file name manually using 'scp' or the like e.g.